OST-Stud/Git-Workshop/Tutorial.md

 > [!WARNING]
 > Do not abuse the `--all` flag.
 In general you should carefully chose what files to add.
 By carelessly using `--all` in large projects you might accidentally add cryptographic secrets, files that are gigabytes in size, etc..

+> [!CAUTION]
+> If you are using `sample_game.zip` and have ran the game, do not add the `venv` directory because it contains a lot of files that are not directly part of your project.
+If you have accidentally added it (e.g. using `git add --all`, though this should not have happened if `.gitignore` was configured correctly) reset your staging area by running:
+> ```sh
+> $ git reset # remove everything from the staging area
+> ```
+> and then add the files again more carefully.

   5. Run again